John Spagnola: Broadcasting career

 Spagnola began broadcasting for ABC Sports television in 1991.
 He covered college football for the network as a color analyst, sideline reporter, and studio analyst through the 1998 season.

 Business career

 In 1984, Spagnola began his career in the financial services industry, working for First Boston Corporation in New York City and Philadelphia.
-During this time, Spagnola worked in institutional sales and trading where he developed an in depth knowledge of capital markets, proprietary trading. and corporate underwriting.
+During this time, Spagnola worked in institutional sales and trading where he developed an in depth knowledge of bank advisory institutional and corporate services.

 In 1992, with Michael Cosack, he co-founded Spagnola-Cosack, Inc., an independent investment consulting firm that serviced public, Taft-Hartley, corporate, hospital, endowment, and foundation Funds.
 Over a ten-year period, assets under advisement grew to over $3.5 billion.
 In 2003, Spagnola-Cosack, Inc. was acquired by Public Financial Management Group, a Philadelphia financial advisory firm.
 He brings over 23 years of investment experience to PFM Advisors.

 As managing director of PFM Advisors, Spagnola serves on the investment committee, oversees marketing and client service and consulting with public, hospital, endowment, and Taft-Hartley Fund clients of the firm.